awsdocs/aws-opsworks-user-guide/doc_source/workinginstances-delete.md

      The instance remains a member of its other layers and can be restarted\.
    + To delete the instance from all its layers, which removes it from the stack, click **here**\.

-1. If you choose to completely remove an instance from the stack, or if the instance is a member of only one layer, AWS OpsWorks Stacks displays the following section\.
+1. If you choose to completely remove an instance from the stack, or if the instance is a member of only one layer, AWS OpsWorks Stacks prompts you to confirm the deletion\.
-![\[delete action on Instances page\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/delete_instance.png)

-   Click **Yes, delete** to confirm\.
-In addition to deleting the instance from the stack, this action deletes any associated logs or data; it also deletes any Amazon EBS volumes on the instance\.
+   Choose **Delete** to confirm\.
+In addition to deleting the instance from the stack, this action deletes any associated logs or data, and root volumes that are attached to the instance\.
+To remove all instance volumes, choose **Delete instance's EBS volumes \(snapshots will not be deleted\)** before you choose **Delete**\.